-The French National Data Protection Commission (CNIL) fined Google 50 million Euro yesterday for failing to explain its data protection policies properly and failing to get users consent for data processing and ad personalization.
-This is the largest single fine under the General Data Protection Regulation (GDPR) to date.
+The French National Data Protection Commission (CNIL) fined Google 50 million Euro on January 22nd.
+This is the largest General Data Protection Regulation (GDPR) fine yet.

-It is the mission of CSR to provide this level of knowledge and expertise to the small and medium size business (SMB) community in a cost sensitive environment.
-We alone are committed to the SMB population as we believe that they are the bedrock of our economic health.
-The regulations are confusing, complicated and continuously evolving.
-CSR’s flagship offering of Readiness PRO is designed and proven to allow the SMB to meet these demands and more.
+CSR’s provides data privacy knowledge and expertise to the small and medium size business (SMB) community with an affordable program.
+We believe SMBs are the bedrock of our economic health.
+Privacy laws are confusing, complicated and convoluted.
+CSR’s Readiness PRO is designed to allow the SMB to meet these demands and more.